That1M8Head/sclang/README.md

 # Stupidly Concise Language

-Stupidly Concise Language (SCLang) is a **conceptual** programming language with extremely concise syntax, borrowing functional programming concepts.
+Stupidly Concise Language (SCLang) is a **conceptual** programming language with an extremely concise syntax, borrowing concepts from functional programming.

 SCLang is inspired mostly by Python and Rust, and to a lesser extent Haskell.